logo

 Superstitious Beliefs

-Believing in the supernatural is a frequently observed trait among people with psychosis.
-Often, these beliefs stem from dreams or a suspicion that other people can read their minds.
-This symptom can also manifest as attributing overly strong significance from and connection to small events, leading to wild theories about their circumstances.
-These symptoms make it even more difficult for the individual to identify what is real and what is not.
+An intense new belief in the supernatural is a frequently observed trait.
+These ideas often stem from vivid dreams or a sudden suspicion that other people can read their minds.
+Someone might start attributing deep significance to random, small events, spinning them into wild theories about their life circumstances.
+This naturally makes it even harder for them to distinguish reality from imagination.

 Unusual Perceptions